HarshithaNagarajan/Content-Aware-Image-Resizing/README.md

 ## Steps to run the GUI
 1. Run the ***GUI.py*** file.
 This is present in ***Code Files*** -> ***GUI.py***
 2. A screen titled *Image Loader* will appear.
-Upload an image here
+Upload an image here.
 3. Choose to either resize via height or width.
 Enter the appropriate dimensions.
-Images can be saved after usage
+Images can be saved after usage.

 ![Picture1](https://user-images.githubusercontent.com/57147597/130325202-47794aaf-cc70-468e-95b1-2917bd677fc7.png)